National Aquatic Animal Health Laboratory System

 Finfish test development and disease susceptibility

-In addition to the crustacean disease agents being looked at GBU-AAHL, several serious finfish viral diseases have also been investigated.
-Several viral disease agents that are considered emergent disease entities in Canadian waters or exotic to Canadian territory include Viral Hemorrhagic Septicemia (VHS) and Salmon Pancreas Disease virus (SPDv), respectively.
-Various strains of VHS have been reported from across Canada in fresh and salt water environments and infect a wide variety of fish species.
+Various strains of viral hemorrhagic septicemia have been reported from across Canada in fresh and salt-water environments.
+It infects a wide variety of fish species.
 SPDv causes disease in Atlantic salmon.
-Strains from both of these viral agents have been investigated using salmon and trout experimental models at the Charlottetown lab.
-These projects are in support of NAAHP-led projects involving other DFO facilities and research scientists.
-Future experimental finfish host-pathogen model systems that will be established at GBU-AAHL include work with the following exotic disease causing agents: Red Sea Bream Iridovirus Disease (RSIVD), Oncorhynchus masou virus (OMv) and Epizootic Haematopoietic Necrosis virus (EHNv).
+Strains from both of these viral agents have been investigated using salmon and trout experimental models at the Charlottetown laboratory.
+These projects are in support of the National Aquatic Animal Health Laboratory System projects involving our other facilities and research scientists.

 Post-mortem services and molecular analysis

-NAAHLS Researchers at DFO’s Gulf Biocontainment Unit - Aquatic Animal Health Laboratory
+The Gulf Biocontainment Unit Aquatic Animal Health Laboratory researchers include:

 - Date modified: